Fitness Hacks- 8 Ways To Rethink Your Thinking

 Never Miss a Monday

 When it comes to days of the week Monday isn’t exactly winning the popularity contest.
 But maybe it’s time to reframe Mondays.
-Instead of the entry point to a slog until the next weekend, think of beginning of the week as a mini New Year.
+Instead of the entry point to a slog until the next weekend, think of the beginning of the week as a mini New Year.
 Monday is a great opportunity to recommit yourself to your fitness regime.
-And that regime isn’t too complicated with a Kubex instructed sequence.
+And that regime isn’t too complicated with an instructed sequence from the best gym in Logan, Utah- Kubex!
 Just saying.

 Drink More Water